handsontable/handsontable/docs/README-DEPLOYMENT.md

 Our server configuration watches for images tagged as [`:latest`](./README-EDITING.md#editing-the-latest-docs-version), and automatically refreshes after detecting a newer version.

+## Docker settings

+Before generating the documentation, set [Docker's runtime memory limit](https://docs.docker.com/docker-for-mac/).

+The recommended runtime memory limit is 8 GB.
+It allows us to generate 4 documentation versions at a time.

 ## Deploying the documentation using the command line

-Docker's recommended memory limit (8 GB) allows us to deploy 4 documentation versions at a time.
+To deploy the documentation using the command line:

 1. When deploying for the first time, log in to the GitHub Container Registry (ghcr.io):
     ```bash